Near Bingham in Dillon County, South Carolina — The American South (South Atlantic)

 Erected 1982 by Dillon County Historic Preservation Commission.
 (Marker Number 17-10.)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this location, measured Joel Allen House (approx. 3.6 miles away); Barnabas Kelet Henagan Home Site (approx. 3.7 miles away); Frederick Charles Hans Bruno Poellnitz / Ragtown (approx. 3.8 miles away); Grave of Mason Lee / Will of Mason Lee (approx. 3.9 miles away); Pine Hill A.M.E.
+At least 8 other markers are within 6 miles of this location, measured as the crow flies.
+Joel Allen House (approx. 3.6 miles away); Barnabas Kelet Henagan Home Site (approx. 3.7 miles away); Frederick Charles Hans Bruno Poellnitz / Ragtown (approx. 3.8 miles away); Grave of Mason Lee / Will of Mason Lee (approx. 3.9 miles away); Pine Hill A.M.E.
 Church / Pine Hill Rosenwald School (approx. 4 miles away); Selkirk Farm (approx. 4.3 miles away); Brownsville Baptist Church (approx. 4.4 miles away); Catfish Creek Baptist Church (approx. 5.3 miles away).

 Regarding Reedy Creek Springs.
 From the 1899 book The Mineral Waters of the United States and their Therapeutic Uses by James K. Crook, A.M., M.D.
 “Reedy Creek Springs, Marion County.
 Post-office, Latta.
 Hotel and cottages.
 This resort is located about three-quarters of a mile from the Atlantic Coast Line R. R. The surrounding country is level and covered by the long-leafed pine.
 The springs are three in number, and have had a local reputation for more than thirty years.
 The water has a constant temperature of 45° F., and its flow is very large.
 Mr. John L. Dew, of the springs, sends us the following list of ingredients resulting from a partial analysis by former State Chemist Chizzell: Iron carbonate, Magnesium, Calcium, Sulphur.
 The water is used more particularly for stomach, liver, and kidney disorders and debilitated states of the system.”
 Note: In 1899 the springs were in Marion County.